• Skip to primary navigation

 You could even set it up as a little food bar with a line up of options for your family or guests to mix and match as they please if you’re hosting a breakfast or brunch and need party ideas!

-Serve this Brioche French Toast with some eggs and delicious healthy smoothie recipes to round things out.
+Serve this Brioche French Toast with some eggs and delicious oven-cooked bacon.
 You’ll quickly become the go-to home for Saturday brunch.

 French toast with bite taken out of it